 In our view, two overriding factors limit the usefulness of the technique.
 The first is that deeper penetrations require low frequencies, and the diffusive energy fronts do not justify sounding arrays with spacings very much smaller than the depth of interest, which automatically limits resolution.
 The second is that the dynamic range of conductivity from seawater to resistive anomalies (or deeper rocks) is usually at least several decades.
-These large contrasts in resistivity make the changes in observed fields large and thus useful in an exploration context, but they also make the inverse problem very hard.
-In an inverse- problem context, the subsurface response is very poorly modelled as a "weak" deviation from some "agnostic" reference model, so the Born approximation, so beloved and central to seismic imaging, is rarely very useful for real CSEM data.
+These large contrasts in resistivity make the changes in observed fields large and thus useful in an exploration context, but they also make the inverse problem very nonlinear.
+In an inverse-problem context, the subsurface response is very poorly modelled as a "weak" deviation from some "agnostic" reference model, so the Born approximation, so beloved and central to seismic imaging, is rarely very useful for real CSEM data.
 Because the forward model is strongly nonlinear in any resistivity parameters, the solution null space is nearly always multimodal, badly scaled, and contorted in shape.
 We agree strongly with Snieder (1998) that this character makes these problems particularly difficult.

-These issues make meaningful 2 or 3 dimensional CSEM inversion a particularly difficult problem.
+Meaningful 2 or 3 dimensional CSEM inversion is thus a hard problem.
 The strong absorption induces a large dynamic range in the gradient or sensitivity matrices, and since this makes the problem very poorly scaled, nearly all inverse approaches require additional terms to improve the stability or conditioning of the matrices.
-For diverse reasons, the bulk of the inverse-theoretical work done in the EM community is not explicitly and overtly statistical in nature, but rather approaches the stability problem using pragmatic Tikhonov-regularization methods.
-This in turn introduces the awkward problem of how to estimate and justify the free parameters in these regularizing operators, and make meaningful statements about what these pieces imply about model resolution and uncertainty.
+For diverse reasons, the bulk of the inverse-theoretical work done in the EM community is not overtly statistical in nature, but rather approaches the stability problem using pragmatic Tikhonov-regularization methods.
+This in turn introduces the awkward problem of how to estimate the free parameters in these regularizing operators, and make meaningful statements about what these pieces imply about model resolution and uncertainty.
 Regularization is also, in our view, an unsatisfactory framework for the problem of integrating other kinds of information, like rock-physics models, or data from seismic acquisition.

 Most of these conceptual difficulties disappear if a more explicitly statistical approach to the inverse problem is taken.
-An extended survey is Evans and Stark (2002), who put the case eloquently: "Describing inverse problems in statistical language permits a unified view of standard inversion techniques, and provides reasonable criteria for choosing among them."
+Evans and Stark (2002) put the case eloquently: "Describing inverse problems in statistical language permits a unified view of standard inversion techniques, and provides reasonable criteria for choosing among them."
 Sambridge et al. (2006) provide a theoretical framework strongly aligned with ours, and offer a useful summary of the Bayesian approach to inverse problems and model selection.

-Modern Bayesian frameworks allow inverse problems to be stated as an inference problem for the posterior distribution of a suite of model parameters and possible meta-parameters, and questions about resolution or uncertainty are answerable directly from this posterior distribution.
-Since such statements are conditional on the chosen model, a framework that enables sensible comparison of different models, or families of models - even of varying dimensionality - is very desirable.
-Such an apparatus is very natural in a Bayesian view, and methods like Bayesian Model Selection and Bayesian Model Averaging (Hoeting et al., 1999) have become popular in fields like sociology.
-We are not aware of any very satisfactory approach to model uncertainty in inverse problems that use, for example, solely the language of regularization.
+Bayesian frameworks allow inverse problems to be stated as an inference problem for the posterior distribution of a suite of model parameters and possible meta-parameters, and questions about resolution or uncertainty are answerable directly from this posterior distribution.
+Two recent geophysical examples using empirical-Bayes ideas for meta-parameter estimation are Malinverno and Parker (2006), and Mitsuhata (2004).
+Since such statements are conditional on the chosen model, a framework that enables sensible comparison of different models, or families of models - even of varying dimensionality - is very desirable (Hoeting et al., 1999).
 Bayesian approaches are also the most natural way to introduce knowledge from other data sources or professional expertise, with its requisite precision and inter-dependencies, via additional likelihood terms or priors.
 Multidisciplinary information of this form is germane to earth resources delineation.